Danielle Collins: 2024: Two titles, top 10, retirement U-turn

 Unseeded again at the Charleston Open, she defeated Paula Badosa, and second seed and defending champion Ons Jabeur.
 Next, she defeated Sloane Stephens (her second match in one day), 11th seed Elise Mertens, and world No. 7 and third seed, Maria Sakkari, all in straight sets, to reach the final, extending her record to 12 consecutive match wins.
 She lifted her second straight singles trophy in two weeks and fourth overall, defeating fourth seed Daria Kasatkina in straight sets.
 This marked her 22nd win since the beginning of the season, and tied her for the most wins with Świątek and Rybakina.
 She became the first player to win back-to-back titles in Miami and Charleston since Serena Williams in 2013.
 With the title, she returned to the top 15 on April 8, 2024.

 In Madrid, Collins continued her winning streak to 15 matches, securing victories over qualifiers Olga Danilović and Jaqueline Cristian.
 However, her streak ended in the fourth round when she was defeated by world No. 2, Aryna Sabalenka, in three sets.
 Seeded 13th at the Italian Open, she reached her maiden WTA 1000 clay-court semifinal without dropping a set, with wins over Anna Blinkova by retirement, 22nd seed Caroline Garcia, Irina-Camelia Begu and 24th seed Victoria Azarenka.
 Her run was once again halted by Aryna Sabalenka, this time in straight sets.
 At the WTA 500 in Strasbourg, she advanced to her third final of the season, defeating Kateřina Siniaková, Clara Burel, and Anhelina Kalinina.
 In an All-American final, she lost to fourth seed Madison Keys in straight sets.
 As a result, she returned to the top 10 for the first time since August 2022.
 At the French Open, she was upset in the second round by qualifier Olga Danilović.

-Seeded 11th at Wimbledon she defeated Clara Tauson, Dalma Gálfi and 20th seed Beatriz Haddad Maia to reach the round-of-16 at the grass-court Major for the first time where she lost to eventual champion Barbora Krejčíková.
+Seeded 11th at Wimbledon, she defeated Clara Tauson, Dalma Gálfi and 20th seed Beatriz Haddad Maia to reach the round-of-16 at the grass-court major for the first time before losing to eventual champion Barbora Krejčíková.

 Collins reached the quarterfinals at the Paris Olympics but retired due to injury while trailing in the third set of her match with world number one Iga Świątek.